2010: Birdwatch magazine readers

 Vince has been guiding Cape Town Pelagics trips for a number of years and recently found one of the only records of Grey-backed Storm Petrel in South Africa on one of our trips.
 He is very interested in seabird conservation and is presently completing his doctorate in Conservation Biology at the University of the Western Cape.
 His main focus is on causes and scale of colonial seabird mortalities, with an eye on management and mitigation.

 Rob has spent more days at sea observing seabirds in the Southern Oceans than just about anyone (well over 1000)!
-He's worked as a fisheries research scientist for decades and is also very interested in cetaceans.
+He has worked as a fisheries research scientist for decades and is also very interested in cetaceans.
 Rob recently found one of the only records of Grey-backed Storm Petrel in South Africa on one of our trips.
 Rob has birded widely in Africa and internationally.

 A veteran Cape Town sport fisherman, also hooked on birds.
 Alvin has decades experience of Cape pelagic birding and is a very popular guide.
 Alvin has birded widely in Africa.